Part Time Distance Learning27 mo

 Portsmouth Business School is a member of the European Foundation for Quality Management (EFQM),) and the British Quality Foundation (BQF).
 On completion of the course, students are able to use their MSc qualification as part of their portfolio of evidence to apply for individual membership of the Chartered Quality Institute (CQI).

 It is academically rigorous but it's also about applying what you learn to the real world and getting results.

 Phillip Down, MSc Strategic Quality Management student

 The course is very flexible.
-You can either study full-time or part-time in Portsmouth in a classroom environment or part-time by distance learning, supported by thorough online resources.
+You can either study full-time in Portsmouth in a classroom environment or part-time by distance learning, supported by thorough online resources.